iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 1. The President draws the top three tiles from the Policy deck, looks at them in secret, and discards one tile face down into the Discard pile.

 2. The remaining two tiles go to the Chancellor, who looks in secret, discards one Policy tile face down, and enacts the remaining Policy by placing the tile face up on the corresponding track.
+Or if the Chansollor does not like the policy cards, and five Fashist polices have been played, may excercies Veto Power (see rules below).

 > Verbal and nonverbal communication between the President and Chancellor is forbidden.
 The President and Chancellor MAY NOT pick Policies to play at random, shuffle the tiles before discarding one, or do anything else clever to avoid secretly and intentionally selecting a Policy.
 Additionally, the President should hand both Policies over at the same time, rather than one at a time to gauge the Chancellor’s reaction.
 Attempting to telegraph the contents of your hand using randomness or any other unusual selection procedure violates the spirit of the game.
 Don’t do it.